drsvhost32/Calculator/README.md

-# contacts
+# Calculator
-THIS is a test from amirmohammad movahedi
+a simple calculator for beginners in c#